 Symptoms of TMJ Disorder

-Various symptoms are associated with TMJD.
-It is due to how nerve pathways run and the jaw joints’ proximity to other neck and head structures.
+Patients who come to see a TMJ disorders chiropractor often share varying symptoms.
+This is all because of how nerve pathways run and the jaw joints’ proximity to other neck and head structures.
 Numerous individuals with TMJ disorder frequently suffer from these symptoms:

 - Neck pain